arnemahl/react-redux-subscribe-while-mounted/README.md

 # react-redux-subscribe-while-mounted

-This is a utility method to make it easier to subscribe to a Redux store from a React component.
+A utility method to make it easier to subscribe to a Redux store from a React component.

 *Coming right up:*